hindu-comm/mail_stream_advaita-l/2015/07/AkhandAkAra_VRItti/200__shrImallalitAlAlitaH.md

 > from its BhAtta MImAmsaka counterpert.

-​Actually those who can't understand that we are talking of vyvahAra-level and trying to fit advaita-vedAnta to pratikarma-vyavastha, which is loka-siddha, can't understand these intricacies. vedAnta doesn't accept that attributeless brahman can be revealed in saMsArAvasthA, that too by ghaTa-GYAna.​
+Actually those who can't understand that we are talking of vyvahAra-level and trying to fit advaita-vedAnta to pratikarma-vyavastha, which is loka-siddha, can't understand these intricacies. vedAnta doesn't accept that attributeless brahman can be revealed in saMsArAvasthA, that too by ghaTa-GYAna.